zhaoq-v/iohook/README.md

 ## ⑂ What the fork is this?

-🚨 Doesn't work on (at least) Apple silicon so far.
+🚨 Not working properly on at least macOS 14.3.1.

 This fork of [SpaceK33z/iohook](https://github.com/SpaceK33z/iohook) and [wilix-team/iohook](https://github.com/wilix-team/iohook) supports Electron 26-29 and Node 18-21.